dmorenof/TypedArray/README.md

 $my_int_array = [];
 ```

-You can create your own typed array by extending the `TypedArray` class.
+You can select a default typed array.
 For example:

 ```php
 <?php